 Whether you need to decompress or rev up your energy level, there are different kinds of Azores Islands experiences to replenish your spirit.

-Disclosure: Please note that some of the links in this Azores article may be affiliate links, and at no additional cost to you, BCD earns a commission if you make a purchase.
+Disclosure: Please note that some of the links in this article may be affiliate links, and at no additional cost to you, LCG earns a commission if you make a purchase.
 Your support is much appreciated and helps to keep the site going.